jackyzha0/quartz/content/Public Journal.md

 ### Notes

-* Made massive changes to [Zola-Tale](https://github.com/semanticdata/zola-tale).
+* Made massive changes to [Zola-Tale].
 Namely the README.
 * Implemented and deployed a new [dark mode] switch.
 This was only possible after refactoring all styles.

+### GitHub

+* Renamed [Obsidian Sample Theme] to [Anodyne](https://github.com/semanticdata/anodyne).

 > [Link Of The Day](https://en.wikipedia.org/wiki/Karen_Silkwood?useskin=vector)

+---

 ## 2023-09-27

-### Zola Tale

-* Continue testing on [Zola Tale].
-Implemented a new, from the grounds up, dark mode.
-* Fully refactored all stylesheets.

 ### Notes

 * Revisited a few text editors I have been watching for a bit.
 Looked at [Lapce](https://github.com/lapce/lapce), [Lite XL](https://github.com/lite-xl/lite-xl), and [ecode](https://github.com/SpartanJ/ecode).
 They are looking good, but they are not a point in where I want to dig deeper into using them.

+### Zola Tale

+* Continue testing.
+Implemented a new, from the grounds up, dark mode.
+* Fully refactored all stylesheets.

 ### GitHub

-* Created a new repo [Obsidian Sample Theme](https://github.com/semanticdata/obsidian-sample-theme) with the aim to contain my newest project, a Obsidian theme.
+* Created a new repo [Obsidian Sample Theme] with the aim to contain my newest project, a Obsidian theme.
 I have put together some basic CSS properties I'm playing around with.

 ### Digital Garden